NickolasB98/sales-customers-exploratory-dashboard/README.md

 <img width="1198" alt="image 5" src="https://github.com/user-attachments/assets/b03b5681-19e8-4dd3-a16d-1bdf0827dc1d" />

-**Executive Summary**

-**Overview of Findings**
+## Overview of Findings

-This project successfully created two interactive Tableau dashboards to analyze sales and customer performance.
+This project created two interactive Tableau dashboards to analyze sales and customer performance.
 Key findings include:

 * **Sales Growth:** Total sales for 2023 increased by 20.4% compared to the previous year.
 * **Customer Growth:** The number of customers grew by 8.6%, with a 10.8% increase in sales per customer.